 Moment of silence observed

-UCC held its second Day of Remembrance ceremony on the campus grounds on Friday, Sept.
-29. Governor Kate Brown approved the campus’ request to fly the flag at half-staff from that Friday through Sunday, Oct.
-1. A tribute to survivors and those lost was also displayed around the campus flag pole.
+UCC held its third Day of Remembrance ceremony on the campus grounds on Tuesday, Oct.
+1. Governor Kate Brown approved the campus’ request to fly the flag at half-staff from sunrise to sunset.
+A tribute to survivors and those lost was also displayed around the campus flag pole.
 Nine wreaths made from fresh flowers of all colors were each displayed with a name and a candle lit in each person's honor.

 A private ceremony for UCC staff and students, affected family members, and the law enforcement community was held at the Compass.
-Two bagpipers from the Eugene Highlanders played while a small crowd of 150 gathered to pay their respects.
+A harpist started playing approximately 20 minutes before the program started.
+Dr. Debra Thatcher, UCC President, and Kelly Wright, Victim Advocate, addressed those gathered.
 A moment of silence was observed at 10:38 a.m.
-The ceremony ended shortly after a bell tolled nine times.
+The ceremony ended shortly after a bell tolled nine times as victims names were read.